Bicycle Day – An Alternative History

-Bicycle day is a great story… on April 16, Hofmann accidentally absorbs LSD through his fingertips and trips for a couple of hours, then goes back to the lab on the 19th, drops 250 mics and rides his bike home as he undergoes the first experience confirming the psychedelic effects of LSD.
+LSD – An alternative History Bicycle day is a nice story… on April 16, Hofmann accidentally absorbs a little LSD through his fingertips and trips for a couple of hours, returns to the lab on the 19th, drops 250 mics and rides his bike home as he undergoes the first experience confirming its psychedelic effects.

 But David Nichols thinks it’s kind of curious that something so sloppy could happen to such a meticulous Swiss chemist.
-Having disproven that LSD can be absorbed through the skin, Nichols suggests that maybe Hofmann had a serendipitous mystical experience at the same time as he synthesized LSD.
-He argues that since the effects only seemed to last a few hours on that first day (the 16th), it couldn’t have been LSD because its effects typically last 8-12 hours.
+Having disproven that it can be absorbed through the skin, Nichols suggests that maybe Hofmann had a serendipitous mystical experience the same day he was synthesizing the 25th derivative of lysergic acid.
+Since the effects only seemed to last a few hours on that first day (the 16th), it couldn’t have been the LSD because its effects typically last 8-12 hours, he argues.

 I think it’s kind of curious that such a magical explanation would come out of such a prolific Purdue neurochemist.

-St Peter’s Snow (St. Petri-Schnee), a 1933 German-language novel by Austrian novelist and mathematician Leo Perutz, depicts a scientist working on a hallucinogen similar to mescaline, derived from alkaloids found in the fungus that grows on wheat and rye, known to be responsible for St. Anthony’s Fire (a clear reference to ergot), five years before Hofmann synthesized LSD from ergot, and ten years before announcing its psychoactive effects.
+St Peter’s Snow, a 1933 German-language novel (St. Petri-Schnee) by Austrian author and mathematician Leo Perutz, depicts a scientist working on a hallucinogen similar to mescaline, derived from alkaloids found in the fungus that grows on wheat and rye (ergot), known to be responsible for St. Anthony’s Fire, five years before Hofmann synthesized this very same substance, and ten years before announcing its psychoactive effects.

 “Faith […] can be kindled by chemistry,” writes Perutz, not “only by patient work, by loving service, and by prayer.”
-One of the characters, Bibiche, draws geometric figures on a sheet of paper, spirals, small circles, rosettes, and a highly elaborate ornamental number nine (the time she was due to show up at the lab the next day).
+One of the characters, Bibiche, draws geometric figures on a sheet of paper, spirals, small circles, rosettes, and a highly elaborate ornamental number nine (the time she was due back at the lab the next day)…

-A handful of pages later, Perutz has the scientist outline the idea that ergot was the source of the secret sacrament of ancient religions–45 years before Wasson’s 1978 work, ‘The Road to Eleusis: The Unveiling of the Mysteries.’
+A handful of pages later, Perutz has the scientist outline the idea that ergot was even the most likely source of the secret sacrament of ancient religions–45 years before Wasson’s 1978 work, ‘The Road to Eleusis: The Unveiling of the Mysteries.’